microservices-api/kubernetes-microprofile-lab/README.md

 ## Shared Cluster

-Here are some details about the shared cluster used during CASCON 2018 workshop:
+Here are some details about the shared cluster used during workshop:

 * IBM Cloud Private 3.1.1 is installed on the cluster
 * The cluster has one master node and six worker node.